Are you wondering how to set up author tracking in Google Analytics to track the pageviews and other analytics of your blog authors?

-Author tracking in Google Analytics gives you valuable insights on the performance of your blog authors.
-With author tracking, you can discover…
+Author tracking in Google Analytics gives you valuable insights into the performance of your blog authors.
+You can:

-- the most popular author of your blog
+- Discover the most popular authors of your blog

-- which author’s posts keep visitors on your site by analyzing the bounce rate
+- See which author’s posts keep visitors on your site by analyzing the engagement rate